 With its lovely, beach-like zero depth entrance, the Urbana Indoor Aquatic Center is a great place to introduce your baby or toddler to the water year-round.
 (AND NO SUNSCREEN NEEDED!)
 Sholem has a designated kiddie pool while CLFAC has many options for the wee ones to play in water.
 All three pools have special swim hours for wee ones under 5, typically in the mornings (check our calendar for info).
 Perhaps best of all, children are admitted free up to age 3 at all three facilities.

-The Champaign Park District’s Leonhard Recreation Center has an indoor playground that appears to be more baby/toddler friendly than the free one at the fabulous First Christian Church (which is highly recommended for the preschool and school-age crowd).
+The Champaign Park District’s Leonhard Recreation Center has an indoor playground that appears to be more baby/toddler friendly than the free one at the fabulous First Christian Church (which is highly recommended for the school-age crowd).

 3. Lincoln Square Mall